hamachi25/Pixiv-Infinite-Scroll/README-en.md

 ![Pixiv Infinite Scroll](https://github.com/user-attachments/assets/e8a254a9-aac6-48a2-85ed-1837f187e7f4)

-Pixiv Infinite Scroll is an infinite scroll extension optimized for Pixiv.
+Pixiv Infinite Scroll is an infinite scroll extension optimized for pixiv.

 ## Install